The case for the Midlands: Historical perspective

 The city remains the home of The Archers (Radio 4) - a commission that goes back to 1950.
 This highly respected continuing drama achieves the highest ratings of any non-news programme on Radio 4 with 5 million listeners every week.

-Whilst over on daytime BBC1, Doctors - made by the Drama Village at Selly Oak pulls in an impressive 2 million viewers.
-On average, there is also another two short series produced once a year for daytime televsion, most recently Father Brown and Shakespeare & Hathaway.
+Whilst over on daytime BBC1, Doctors - was made until April 20024, and aired until its final broadcast in November 2024.
+It regularly pulled in up to 1.4 million viewers, making it the most watched daytime programme on any channel, with the exception of Bargain Hunt!
+On average, there is also another two short series produced once a year for daytime televsion, most recently Father Brown, Shakespeare & Hathaway and Sister Boniface.

-Having been a region of firsts, with some of the best studio facilities in the UK and a record of innovation and succesfull programme making that still ripples throughout the world, the Midlands has seen the greatest decline of the broadcasting sector of any region.
+Having been a region of firsts, with some of the best studio facilities in the UK and a record of innovation and succesfull programme making that still ripples throughout the world, the Midlands has seen the greatest cutbacks in the broadcasting sector of any region.

 The case for the Midlands: Population